What Are Internal Links In SEO?

 How often should I use internal linking?

 There is no set rule for how often you should use internal linking, as it will depend on the size and complexity of your website.
-In general, using internal linking as naturally and appropriately as possible is essential rather than trying to inflate the number of links on your website artificially.
+In general, using internal linking as naturally and appropriately as possible is essential rather than artificially inflating the number of links on your website.

 Here are a few things to consider when deciding how often to use internal linking: